Do You Need Research Exposure As A Pre-med?

 Are research-based experiences mandatory?

 The answer to this question depends on what is it you wish to pursue after getting admission in a medical school.
-Ideally, no matter what you want to pursue, research experiences will complement and enhance your pre-med studies.
+Ideally, no matter what you want to pursue, research exposure will complement and enhance your pre-med studies.
 Research experience is important not just for your medical school studies, but can also play a huge role in giving you an edge over other applicants during the medical school application process.

 Research experience is not usually mandatory unless you are applying for an MD-PhD program.